public-account-7/modify/Documentations/Signals.md

 	end
 end)
 ```
-(The signals cannot return stuff, only accept)
+(The signals cannot return stuff, only accept it)

 **Player 2:**
 ```lua